EUDAT-Training/B2SHARE-Training/05_Create_new_record.md

 }
 ```

 The mime-type is detected, direct links are given and a checksum is calculated.
+The `version_id` can be used to refer to this specific upload of the file in case new versions are uploaded later on.

 If the request fails, check the error by displaying the response text, for example when the `files` object has errors: